newrelic/rusty-hog/scripts/README.md

 You can then perform a one-time execution of secret_scanner with the command `sudo service ghe_secret_monitor start` and examine the results in /var/log/messages

-## JIRA Secret Scanner
+## jira_secret_monitor.py

-This is a Python script, also re-written based on Douglas Day's work, that performs a scan of any Google Docs that were linked in JIRA over the last 24 hours.
-Essentially it runs a JQL query for all tickets modified in the last 24 hours, collects all GDrive links from the text and comments of each JIRA ticket, and runs ankamali_hog against each document.
+This is a Python script, also re-written based on Douglas Day's work, that performs 2 scans:
+1) It scans all JIRA tickets modified in the last 24 hours for secrets using gottingen_hog.
+2) Within those JIRA tickets it looks for GDrive links and scans those docs for secrets using anakmali_hog.
 It then collects the results and outputs them to New Relic Insights.
 You can use the same installation method as above, substituting jira_secret_scanner for secret_scanner in each step.